trafficonese/leaflet.extras2/README.md

 -   **Better Solution**: Along with issue submission provide a minimal reproducible code sample.
 -   **Best Solution**: Fix the issue and submit a pull request.
 This is the fastest way to get a bug fixed.

-*I need a plugin which requires 1.x version of the leaflet JavaScript library*

-As of version 1.0.0, `leaflet.extras2` supports leaflet.js version 1.x.

 ### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.